 When learning how to sail, one of the most nerve-racking and intimidating parts is when you have to attach and detach the sailboat from the dock, wharf, jetty, or even another boat.
 This can be even more worrisome when the wind or tide is especially aggressive resulting in a more complex equation for coming alongside.

-So how do you come alongside?
+So how do you come alongside when sailing?
 The quick answer to how you come alongside is: